GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	By default, false, do *not* replicate project deletions.

+remote.NAME.mirror
+:	If true, replication will remove remote branches and tags that are absent locally or invisible to the replication (for example read access denied via `authGroup` option).
+Note that this option is currently only implemented for the JGit client.

+	By default, false, do not remove remote branches or tags.

 remote.NAME.authGroup
 :	Specifies the name of a group that the remote should use to
 	access the repositories.
 Multiple authGroups may be specified